Many yoga poses are named after animals and other things in the natural world that they…

 Adding the Balancing Bear Pose to your regular yoga practice will allow you to reap its many physical and health benefits while at the same time inviting the playful yet strong energy of the bear into your life.

 Say it in Sanskrit

-Balancing Bear yoga pose is most often associated with Merudandasana in Sanskrit.
-This directly translates as Spinal Column Pose in English.
+Balancing Bear yoga pose is most often associated with the word Merudandasana in Sanskrit, which directly translates as “Spinal Column Pose”.

-It reminds you to keep your spine long and torso elongated while holding this static balancing pose.
+Remember to keep your spine long and torso elongated while holding this static balancing pose.